 Living Historical Farm

-Lincoln Living Historical Farm is a working pioneer homestead with a log cabin, outbuildings, split rail fences, livestock, gardens and field crops.
+The Lincoln Living Historical Farm is a working pioneer homestead with a log cabin, outbuildings, split rail fences, livestock, gardens and field crops.
 Rangers dressed in period clothing perform a variety of activities typical of daily life in the 1820s.
+The farm is staffed from mid-April to the end of September.
+When unstaffed park visitors may view the farm as an exhibit in place.

-Trail of Twelve Stones begins at the Lincoln Living Historical Farm and ends near the pioneer cemetery.
+Trail of Twelve Stones The trail begins at the Lincoln Living Historical Farm and ends near the pioneer cemetery.
 Along its course are stones from various buildings associated with Lincoln's life.
 Small bronze plaques explain the significance of each stone.
+(1/2 mile)

-Lincoln Boyhood Nature Trail loops an area known as the "North 40".
-The land was a part of the original Thomas LIncoln farm but is heavily wooded today.
+Lincoln Boyhood Nature Trail This trail loops an area known as the "North 40".
+The land was a part of the original Thomas LIncoln farm but is heavily wooded today. (one mile)

 Pioneer Cemetery - Nancy Hanks Lincoln Gravesite The existing headstone, erected in 1879, marks the burial spot of Abraham Lincoln's mother, who died of milk sickness in 1818.
 Others who died of the disease are buried on the wooded knoll as well.
 In the late 19th century, the hilltop served as the Lincoln City cemetery and most of the marked graves date from that period.